labex-labs/open-source-labs/README.md

 The labs in this repository are sourced from the open-source community and have been revised to be compatible with LabEx under the terms of the agreement.

-The `index.json` file displays the source and open-source license for each challenge, which remains unchanged even after adaptation.
+The `index.json` file displays the source and open-source license for each lab, which remains unchanged even after adaptation.

 We extend our heartfelt gratitude to the original creators. ❤️